Testing Imprecise Hypotheses: The Gaussian sequence model

 \begin{theorem} Choose $\delta\geq 0$ and $L\geq1$ satisfying \eqref{eq:chi2_condition}.
 If $M_p(L)>0$, the critical separation for hypotheses \eqref{eq:gaussian_testing_lp} is lower bounded by \end{theorem}

 As noted, $\norm{v}_p^p$ can be estimated without bias when $p$ is even, which leads to faster testing rates.
-From the point of view of moment-matching distributions, this is reflected by the fact that we can construct two distributions that match at most $p-1$ moments rather than some multiple of $\log d$, as we did for the $\ell_1$ norm in \zcref{sec:functional_estimation_lb}.
+From the point of view of moment-matching distributions, this is reflected by the fact that we can construct two distributions that match at most $p-1$ moments rather than some multiple of $\log d$, as we did for the $\ell_1$ norm in Section \ref{sec:functional_estimation_lb}.
 Meaning that under smooth norms, there is a fundamental limit regarding how close two indistinguishable distributions can be.

 \begin{lemma}[\citet{newmanApproximationMonomialsLower1976}, Equation (1) of \citet{saibabaApproximatingMonomialsUsing2021a}] Let $p$ be an even integer.
-For $1\leq L < p$, it holds that $(2e)^{-1}\cdot g(p,L) \leq M_p(L)\leq 2 \cdot g(p,L)$ where $g(p,L)=2^{-(p-1)} \cdot \sum_{j=\floor{(p+L)/2}}^p \binom{p}{j}$.
+For $1\leq L < p$, it holds that $(2e)^{-1}\cdot g(p,L) \leq M_p(L)\leq 2 \cdot g(p,L)$ where $g(p,L)=2^{-(p-1)} \cdot \sum_{j=\lfloor{(p+L)/2}\rfloor}^p \binom{p}{j}$.
 Furthermore, for $L\geq p$, $M_p(L)=0$. \end{lemma}